Code-Institute-Submissions/eleventh-embodiment/README.md

     Purpose is to fulfill the user story - I want to be able to  navigate through the site easily to find information and services available
 - Home page will contain information about the owner and their experience in the industry\
    Purpose is to fulfill the user story - I want to learn more about the site owner and their skills.
-- At the bottom of the home page user will have the option to book an online class or to view the upcoming events.\
+- At the bottom of the home page user will have the option to view the upcoming events.\
-    Purpose is to fulfill the user story - I want to book online classes and/or retreats
+    Purpose is to fulfill the user story - I want to check if there are any new classes and/or retreats
 - Footer will remain the same across all pages and will contain contact information as well as social media links so user can easily contact or connect with the site owner.\
     Purpose is to fulfill the user stories:\
     I want to find ways to follow the owner on social media platforms and \
     I want to contact the owner to find out more information about their services
-- What I do page will contain details about each of the yoga styles and healing techniques site owner is providing and teaching.
+- "What I do" page will contain details about each of the yoga styles and healing techniques site owner is providing and teaching.
    Purpose is to fulfill the user story - I want to learn more about the site owner and their skills.
 - Site will be made responsive using Bootstrap grid and media queries to fulfill the user story\
     I want to be able to see this website clearly on my mobile device